 Formatting a Case Study: Things to Keep in Mind

-1. Use a Consistent Font and Style
+1. Remember to Have a Consistent Font and Style

 2. Apply Headings and Subheadings